rakimdevcraig/RobotReservation/README.md

-Full-Stack Roulette Application This is a full-stack application that will allow users to see if a robot is available and if the robot is available gives users the ability to reserve it.
-It also gives users the ability to report any problems that are discovered with robots anonymously.
+This is a full-stack application built with React that will allow users to see if a robot is available and if the robot is available gives users the ability to reserve it.
+It also gives users the ability to report any problems that are discovered with robots.

 How It's Made: Tech used: React, Node-JS, MongoDB, Express